 Reach for something bitter to curb your sweet tooth cravings.

-Research has found that consuming bitter foods shuts down the receptors in our brains that drive us to desire and consume sugar.
-Bitter foods and plants can help slow the absorption of sugar and regulate blood sugar levels.
+has found that consuming bitter foods shuts down the receptors in our brains that drive us to desire and consume sugar.
+Bitter foods and plants can help slow the and regulate blood sugar levels.

-Bitter foods also help suppress the appetite and have a positive effect on healthy eating habits and calorie intake.
+Bitter foods also help suppress the appetite and have a on healthy eating habits and calorie intake.
 This is because consuming bitter food stimulates the release of hormones like PYY and GLP-1.
-These hormones are responsible for controlling the appetite and keeping cravings at bay.
+These hormones are responsible for and keeping cravings at bay.

 Therefore, bitters in general are a great weapon to control sugar cravings.
 Almost all bitters will work for this, as long as they contain bittering agents and not just aromatics.
 Common bittering agents include: